Government Refinance Assistance

 President George W. Bush agreed yesterday to a plan led by Paulson that freezes interest rates on some subprime mortgages for five years.
 The agreement focuses on borrowers who will fall behind on payments as low rates reset at higher levels.

-“It’s long overdue that someone puts something on the table that’s enforceable and real and not just a press release,'’ said Prentiss Cox, a former assistant Minnesota attorney general who prosecuted predatory lending cases.
+“It’s long overdue that someone puts something on the table that’s enforceable and real and not just a press release,” said Prentiss Cox, a former assistant Minnesota attorney general who prosecuted predatory lending cases.
 He’s now an associate professor of clinical law at the University of Minnesota in Minneapolis.

-Comments (0) Posted by G.R.A.
+Comments Off on Rate freeze plan might not be enough for most Americans Posted by G.R.A.
 Admin on Sunday, December 9th, 2007

-Filed under Government Financing Assistance
+Filed under Government Mortgage Financing Programs News

 Jeannine Aversa, an Economics Writer for the AP, recently wrote the following about the newly announced White House plans to help alleviate the mortgage problems many Americans are facing.
 It is worth your time: